gdyr/svsi-stream-analyser/README.md

 NodeJS-based PCAP analyser that looks for discontinuities in SVSi audio streams.

+### Features
-Live output summary of OK / broken streams.
+- Live output summary of OK / broken streams.
-Displays per-stream gap counts (+ out of order IDs and duplicate IDs) at exit.
+- Displays per-stream gap counts (+ out of order IDs and duplicate IDs) at exit.
-Can be fed live data via named pipe.
+- Can be fed live data via named pipe.